 Muniq Review at a Glance

-Flavours: Vanilla Creme, Chocolate, Mocha Latte, Vegan Vanilla, Vegan Chocolate
+Flavors: Vanilla Creme, Chocolate, Mocha Latte, Vegan Vanilla, Vegan Chocolate

-Ya know, after Atkins, I had my fill of high fiber offerings, but here we are again.
+Ya know, after Atkins, I had my fill of high-fiber offerings, but here we are again.

 This time, I’m curious about satiety.
 The recommended meal it’s only 170kcal per serving, but does have tons of fiber which does help to keep you full for a while.
 In fact, they claim up to four hours, which would be quite a feat.
 We definitely shall see!